Alexander Macgregor Fergusson

 Caroline Maud Fergusson was born in Pontypool, Monmouthshire, on 28 August 1874.1,2

 She married William John Morgan at the Parish Church in Trevethin, Monmouthshire, on 7 August 1911.
-He gave his occupation as bootmaker.4
+He gave his occupation as bootmaker.7

-She was listed in the 1921 census at 59 Tramroad Side in Merthyr Tydfil, Glamorganshire, with her husband William; he was the district manager for the Scottish Legal Assurance Society Ltd.5
+She was listed in the 1921 census at 59 Tramroad Side in Merthyr Tydfil, Glamorganshire, with her husband William; he was the district manager for the Scottish Legal Assurance Society Ltd. Their child Dorothy was listed as living with them.8

-She was listed in the 1939 Register at 16 Heolddu Drive in Gelligaer, Glamorganshire, with William John Morgan; he was an insurance manager.2
+She was listed in the 1939 Register at 16 Heolddu Drive in Gelligaer, Glamorganshire, with William John Morgan; he was an insurance manager.
+Dorothy Mary Morgan and Herbert Rogers were listed as living at the same address.2

-Caroline's death was registered between April 1952 and June 1952 in Glamorganshire.6
+Caroline's death was registered between April 1952 and June 1952 in Glamorganshire.9

 Family